airi-14x/airi-14x.github.io/pages/languages.md

   - Speech Practice:
     - Section 1

-**Self-study only up until here.
+**Self-studied only up until here.
 The following section will be a combination of self-study and classes.**

 ### Past